gray divorce regrets

 Choose Someone Who Will Go Through The Journey With You

 Ask yourself these questions: What are you looking for in a travel partner?
-You need someone to walk with you step by step and be as excited to embark on your next adventure as you.
-You might also need someone to talk to about your menopause stories , and provide a safe, familiar harbour.
+You need someone to walk with you step by step and be as excited to embark on your next adventure as you are.
+You might also need someone to talk to about your menopause stories and provide a safe, familiar harbor.
 It is possible that the travel companion you are looking for is already there.
 If not, you might be better equipped to find the right one or decide to do it all alone.

 Don’t Forget the Baggage